Tegowalik/LEGO-Switch-Controller/README.md

 # Pybricks Switch Controller
 Automate your LEGO train tracks by randomly change the direction of switches by detecting incoming trains.
 An example usage is presented here: https://youtu.be/EsnzuTQ5WIw?t=199

 In principle, all the programs work in the same way: Trains are detected by an distance sensor which causes the switch to change direction (at least with some probability).
-The reason for the different program files consists in
-- the different hardware components (powered up City Hub/ Technic Hub, MINDSTORMS Robot Inventor 51515, MINDSTORMS EV3 31313, Spike Prime)
+Depending on the used hardware components (Powered Up City Hub/ Technic Hub, MINDSTORMS Robot Inventor 51515, MINDSTORMS EV3 31313, Spike Prime) different programs are required as explained later in detail.
-- the different possible switch layouts (1 sensor + 1 switch, 1 sensor + 2 switches in a row, 2 sensors with 1 switch each, ...)

 Most of the provided programs are running [PyBricks](https://pybricks.com/) code.
 However, for LEGO MINDSTORMs EV3 (31313) [EV3 MicroPython](https://pybricks.com/ev3-micropython/) is used.
 The LEGO MINDSTORMS Robot Inventor (51515) can be used either with PyBricks or with the official [LEGO MINDSTORMS Software with Python Programming](https://lego.github.io/MINDSTORMS-Robot-Inventor-hub-API/).